 The court should deny the motion to dismiss the claim for negligent infliction of emotional distress.
 The issue is whether the driver of a vehicle can be held liable for negligent infliction of emotional distress when he was not aware of the presence of the third party.

-The following hypothetical properly distinguishes how a South Carolina court would likely look at a negligent infliction of emotional distress claim.
-The tricky inner workings of such a legal problem illustrates the methodology the law offices of Reeves, Aiken & Hightower, LLP use to argue such a problem in front of a South Carolina court.
+The following hypothetical properly distinguish how a South Carolina court would likely look at a negligent infliction of emotional distress claim.
+The tricky inner workings of such a legal problem illustrate the methodology the law offices of Reeves, Aiken & Hightower, LLP uses to argue such a problem in front of a South Carolina court.
 If you or a loved one has been injured or even killed in an accident, it is important that you know every potential claim you could have before for you.
 In order to do so, you must ensure that you are properly represented.
-For a consultation, contact the law offices of Reeves, Aiken & Hightower, LLP at 803-548-4444, or toll-free at 877-374-5999.
+For a consultation, contact The Law Offices of Robert J. Reeves P.C at (704) 351- 7979.
 We are located in Baxter Village in beautiful Fort Mill, South Carolina.